-Amanda Feilding and her team are very excited to be part of the first international, multi-disciplinary research collaboration dedicated to microdosing, alongside Paul Stamets, Pam Kryskow, Zach Walsh and other researchers from the University of British Columbia and Maastricht University, in what will most likely be the largest microdosing study to date.
+At the Beckley Foundation, we are convinced of the value of a ‘grassroots’ approach to psychedelic research.
+We have started a collaboration with the Psychedelic Data Society (the not-profit branch of Quantified Citizen), a mobile health research platform specialised in Citizen Science, alongside Paul Stamets, Pam Kryskow, Kim Kuypers, Zach Walsh and other researchers from the University of British Columbia and Maastricht University, in what will most likely be the largest microdosing study to date.

-Nested within this large research project, Amanda Feilding has worked with collaborators in relevant fields, including non-profit organization Psychedelic Data Society, to develop more targeted studies focusing on specific uses of microdosing.
+Nested within this large research project, Amanda Feilding has worked with collaborators in relevant fields to develop more targeted studies focusing on specific uses of microdosing.

-Two of these studies will be open for participation very soon.
+Two of these studies will be open for participation very soon (see below)

 Psilocybin for Depression